Designing software from Tunisia. Building SILKLEARN for the AI era.

-When I started SILKDEV, I was learning what "business" meant in real time — writing my first professional emails, figuring out how to price a project, teaching myself how to sell without feeling like I was pretending.
-Every lesson arrived the hard way.
+When I started SILKDEV, I was learning business in real time — writing my first professional emails, learning how to price a project, and figuring out how to sell without feeling like I was pretending.
+Every lesson came the hard way.

-Four years in, I had a team.
-People from different countries, different backgrounds, every one of them carrying a vision and a dream of their own — and somehow they chose to build something alongside me.
-I felt nothing but pride working with each of them.
+Four years later, we had a team: people from different countries and backgrounds, each carrying a vision of their own, choosing to build something alongside me.
+I felt nothing but pride working with them.

-I'm still indebted to every single one.
-That part doesn't go away.
+I’m still indebted to every single one of them.
+That part doesn’t go away.

-Then AI arrived — and the market didn't slow down, it collapsed.
-Overnight.
+Then AI arrived — and the market didn’t just shift.
+It collapsed overnight.

-The thing we'd spent years getting good at became something a prompt could approximate.
+The craft we had spent years sharpening became something a prompt could imitate.
 Clients who once needed a team now needed a subscription.
-Developers who'd spent a decade sharpening their craft started seeing their roles disappear in job postings they used to fill.
+Developers who had spent a decade building expertise began seeing their roles disappear from the very job posts they used to fill.

 When there’s a gold rush, sell the shovels.